 Plagiarism is using someone else's work or ideas without proper credit.
 Since AI-chatbots generate new content in response to prompts, using their outputs is more akin to ghostwriting.
 Some scholars suggest redefining plagiarism to focus on the failure to acknowledge sources, rather than theft.
 This broader definition would include ghostwriting, AI-generated text, and other forms of unattributed work.

 If you choose to use ChatGPT or some other AI technology for assistance, be sure that you are transparent about it and working within your university’s policies.
-Each citation style has different recommendations for citing generative AI tools like ChatGPT, especially regarding authorship.
+A disclosure statement is often required as a section or appendix in your publication.
+Here is an example of a declaration statement (adapted from University College Cork 2024).

 When prompted with “Is the left brain right brain divide real or a metaphor?” the ChatGPT-generated text indicated that although the two brain hemispheres are somewhat specialised, “the notation that people can be characterised as ‘left-brained’ or ‘right-brained’ is considered to be an oversimplification and a popular myth” (OpenAI, 2023).